 The consultants’ responses to the RFP may contain sensitive information which the PE and any other party involved in the evaluation process must handle in confidence.

-For particularly complex RFP for which there is insufficient expertise in-house to carry out the evaluation satisfactorily, the PE may appoint an impartial panel of experts to carry out or to assist in the evaluation process.
+For a particularly complex RFP for which there is insufficient expertise in-house to carry out the evaluation satisfactorily, the PE may appoint an impartial panel of experts to carry out or to assist in the evaluation process.

 A consultancy contract should be managed similarly to other major contracts, with a Contract Management Committee (CMC) to check that the consultant is proceeding to carry out the assignment in the manner expected and to discuss issues arising from the assignment.
 The CMC should provide any necessary clarifications and assist the consultant in understanding local conditions and in obtaining any necessary requirement, such as work permits.
 The contract should specify the input (working hours, period of engagement, etc.) of the key personnel and any change to this input should require the PE’s agreement.
 Any change of the consultant’s personnel or any sub-contracting that was not provided for in the proposal should be subject to the PE’s agreement.

 The payment terms should be contained in the contract document.
 Consultancy contracts are usually either lump sum, whereby the amount is fixed as in the consultant’s proposal, or time based, where it is expressed as a maximum amount.
 In a time-based contract, payment is made for the time actually spent on performance of the services and for reimbursable expenses actually incurred by the consultant.
-The contract will contain and payment schedule and payment should be made in accordance with the due dates in the schedule.
+The contract will contain an payment schedule and payment should be made in accordance with the due dates in the schedule.
 Payments should be made by the PE, no later than 60 days after submission of a request for payment by the consultant.
 There should be provision in the contract for interest to be paid on delayed payments.
 There may be dispute resolution procedures specified in the contract if a matter of dispute cannot be resolved by amicable settlement.

 All documents and software prepared by the consultant for the PE under the contract shall become and remain the property of the PE.
 Equipment, vehicles and materials made available to the consultant by the PE or purchased by the consultant wholly or partly with funds provided by the PE, shall be the property of the PE and be marked accordingly.
 Upon termination or expiration of the contract, the consultant should be required to make available to the PE an inventory of such equipment and to make any disposals in accordance with the PE’s instructions.